qianfeng2/cUps/README.md

 [![License: GPL-3.0](https://img.shields.io/cran/l/devtools)](https://opensource.org/licenses/GPL-3.0)

 ### About
-This **cUps** algorithm is for **c**lassifying the malaria *var* genes into **ups** groups using DBLα sequences.
+Our **cUps** algorithm is for **c**lassifying the malaria *var* genes into **ups** groups using DBLα sequences.
 It takes as input a reference database of DBLα sequences with known ups groups and a set of DBLα sequences to be classified, and outputs the probabilities of membership to all three ups groups per sequence.

 ### Input and output
-- Input fasta format DBLα sequences to be classified.
+- Fasta format DBLα sequences to be classified (refer to query sequences).
-- Input reference data which consist of (1) reference DBLα sequences, each sequence is annotated with DBLα subclass and ups group; (2) profile HMM for each reference category (combination of DBLα subclass and ups group).  (please see [reference_data](https://github.com/qianfeng2/cUps/tree/main/reference_data) sub folder)
+- Reference data which consist of (1) reference DBLα sequences, each sequence is annotated with DBLα subclass and ups group; (2) profile HMM for each reference category (combination of DBLα subclass and ups group).
+Please see [reference_data](https://github.com/qianfeng2/cUps/tree/main/reference_data) folder for details.

 Our algorithm produces four csv files based on various algorithmic stages, and places them in the directory specified by output.

 - log-likelihood tables (middle output)

-Foe each sequence to be classified (refer to query sequence), its likelihood for being drawn from the profile HMM of each category is computed.
+For each query sequence, its likelihood for being drawn from the profile HMM under each category is computed.

 - classification result table (final output)

 Each row starts with sequence ID and shows the probabilities of membership to three ups groups.
 For instance:

 |         | A  | B  | C  |